tbenthompson/tbenthompson_site/content/post/testing_scientific_software.md

 48. Start with direct linear solvers.
 Iterative solvers introduce a whole new class of problems with preconditioning.
 49. Check the condition number of your matrices.
 50. Use standard tools and libraries where they are sufficient.
+51. Test single threaded first.
+Then on two cores.
+Then many.
+And write the CPU version before the GPU version!
 51. Finally, remember not to trust your code.